showlab/UniRL/README.md

 wandb login <your wandb keys>
 ```
 Then you need to set up the environment of GenEval, please check (https://github.com/djghosh13/geneval)

+Update the config in `configs/showo_gen_eval_cycle_512.yaml`.
+Change the checkpoint path and output path.

 Test GenEval benchmark for **Text to Image Generation** and you can view the results on wandb.
 ```